l0latgithub/codediary/README.md

 In 2020, life had so many changes and made me think about what to do for the future.
 Do I want a job or a career?
 Can I do something that could bring my family a better life and something positive for other people.

-I realized software engineer and machine learning are something I really want to do, Here is my diary for coding and will do things enthusiastically everyday!
+I realized software engineer and machine learning are something I really want to do, Here is my coding diary and will do things enthusiastically everyday!